RockefellerArchiveCenter/archivematica-local/appendix.md

 ### 7. Set up Production VMs (Information Systems Manager) (optional)

-This is only necessary if we are upgrading Archivematica on new VMs.
+This is only necessary if the Archivematica upgrade involves moving to new VMs.
 This step includes:

 * Setting up dev VMs in accordance with [current specs](https://docs.rockarch.org/systems-info-sheets/archivematica-info-sheet/)
 * Setting up ssh access for [select RAC staff](https://docs.rockarch.org/systems-info-sheets/archivematica-info-sheet/) for VMs